So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 Suppose you've just met a new, scary-looking unique.
 Should you be afraid of it?
 Generally, yes.
 But how afraid?
 And what can it do?

 The best way to find out about a monster is to examine it.
 Begin examining by pressing x then move your cursor to the enemy you want with - and = or the arrow keys.
-Just hovering over a monster will tell you some information about it: what weapon it's wielding (including brand), what armour it's wearing and other otherwise non-visible buffs such as deflecting missiles.
-Note that an enemy might still have some dangerous items like wands or potions and these won't be revealed to you.
+Just hovering over a monster will tell you some information about it: what weapon it's wielding (including brand), what armour it's wearing, any wands carried and other otherwise non-visible buffs such as deflecting missiles.
+Note that an enemy might still have some dangerous items like potions and these won't be revealed to you.

 To see in-depth information about the selected monster, press v.
 This process of examining is often called "xv" (ex vee) by Crawl players.
 As in: "Why didn't you xv the Ettin to see how much damage it could do, you dolt?"